 - request copies from both parties of any further written material to be submitted to the panel at least five school days before the meeting; - request that both parties provide names of any witnesses to be called and the nature of the evidence which they will be providing, at least five days in advance of the meeting.
-The panel has the discretion not to admit a witness if they do not consider their evidence to be relevant to the complaint. - 40.
+The panel has the discretion not to admit a witness if they do not consider their evidence to be relevant to the complaint.
+Any written material will be circulated to all parties at least 10 school days before the date of the meeting. - 42.
 The complainant may bring someone with them to the panel meeting to provide support.
 This can be a relative or friend.
-Other than in exceptional circumstances (as agreed in advance with the governors' panel) this should not be a legal representative.
-This companion will not have the right to speak on the complainant's behalf. - 41.
+Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+However, there may be occasions when legal representation is appropriate. - 43.
 If a school employee is called as a witness in a complaints meeting, they may wish to be supported by a representative of their trade union.
-Any such representative will be present in a supportive capacity only and will not be allowed to speak on the member of staff's behalf. - 42.
-Minutes of the meeting will be taken by the clerk to the governing body, or a minute clerk appointed specifically for the hearing by the governors' panel. - 43.
+Any such representative will be present in a supportive capacity only and will not be allowed to speak on the member of staff's behalf. - 44.
+Minutes of the meeting will be taken by the clerk to the governing body, or a minute clerk appointed specifically for the hearing by the governors' panel. - 45.
 There will be no audio or visual recording of the proceedings by any party unless a complainant's own disability or individual needs require it.
 Prior knowledge and consent of all parties attending must be sought before recordings of meetings or conversations take place.
 Consent will be recorded in any minutes taken.
-A copy of the minutes of the meeting, once approved by the governors' panel, will be shared with all parties. - 44.
-The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded. - 45.
+A copy of the minutes of the meeting, once approved by the governors' panel, will be shared with all parties. - 46.
+The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded. - 47.
 The panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
-New complaints must be dealt with from Formal Stage 1 of the procedure. - 46.
-The meeting will be held in private and proceedings will be treated as confidential.
+New complaints must be dealt with from Formal Stage 1 of the procedure.

-- 47. The meeting will follow the process outlined in Appendix C. - 48.
+- 48. The meeting will be held in private and proceedings will be treated as confidential. - 49.
+The meeting will follow the process outlined in Appendix C. - 50.
 The governors' panel will consider the complaint and all the evidence presented.
-The panel can: - uphold the complaint in whole or in part - dismiss the complaint in whole or in part. - 49.
-If the complaint is upheld in whole or in part, the panel will: - decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future. - 50.
+The panel can: - uphold the complaint in whole or in part - dismiss the complaint in whole or in part. - 51.
+If the complaint is upheld in whole or in part, the panel will: - decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future. - 52.
 The chair of the panel will provide the complainant and the headteacher/chair of governors (depending on who conducted Formal Stage 1) with a full explanation of the panel's decision and the reason(s) for it, in writing, within five school days.
-The response will also detail any actions taken to investigate the complaint and, where appropriate, will include details of actions the school will take to resolve the complaint. - 51.
+The response will also detail any actions taken to investigate the complaint and, where appropriate, will include details of actions the school will take to resolve the complaint. - 53.
 The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by the school.